 See the Documentation section below.

-The following artefacts are produced during the process:
+The following documenation is produced during the process:

 Architecture Design Documentation